uchicago-library/uchicago-library.github.io/docs/code-resources.md

 Use as: `@include respond-to(small) { ... }` instead of `@media (min-width: 768px) { ... }`

-_Found em to be more reliable/consistent over px_
+_Note: Found em to be more reliable/consistent over px_
 ```
 @mixin respond-to($breakpoint) {
   // Extra small devices (phones, 544px and up)